Can We Link Perception And Cognition?

 With luck, I might end up with a couple of different factors that predict illusion perception.
 Then I would want to see if those factors also predict performance on reasoning problems (like cognitive biases) and on high-level beliefs (like liberal versus conservative).

 The big question is whether some non-neurological factor influences perception of illusions – like maybe just trying really hard to see them.
 I’m not sure how to adjust for that, except to say that the pattern here doesn’t really look like that.
 The Dancer illusion was the one most susceptible to increased effort, and it got the weakest results.
+On a quick check, it doesn’t look like this is all due to something obvious like gender or age.
 But maybe there’s still some confounding factor that I’ve missed.

 This is all super interesting, am curious where this will go!